ReqRest/ReqRest-Documentation/doc/articles/guides/custom-serializers.md

 uid: guides_custom_serializers
 ---

-# How to: Implementing Custom Serializers
+# How to: Implement Custom Serializers

 ## Introduction